 The E-rate discount program lowers the cost of Internet access, and telecom and network data services for schools and libraries.
-It's a tiered system of reimbursement, for which OSPI applies on behalf of all K-12 schools connected to the K-20 network.
+In addition, districts and libraries also apply for the E-rate discount to lower the cost of telecom and network data services.

 - USAC's Schools and Libraries Division directs the E-rate program.

 E-rate Reimbursement Amounts